Jasmine Birtles

 N.B.
 All the savings per year referred to in this article are estimations made by the Energy Saving Trust.

 Up to a third of the heat lost in your home escapes through the walls.
-Cavity insulation cuts this heat loss down dramatically, and will save you around £110 a year in fuel bills.
+Cavity insulation cuts this heat loss down dramatically, and could save you anywhere from £145 in fuel bills (if you live in a mid-floor flat) to £500 a year (if you live in a detached home).

 If your house was built after the 1920s, you probably have cavity walls.
 This means you’ll have a small air gap between the two layers of your property’s external walls.

-You could save a good £100 annually by getting it filled – adding up to hefty savings over the years (and far less CO² emissions from your house).
+You could save a small fortune annually by getting it filled – adding up to hefty savings over the years (and far less CO² emissions).

 Professionals can be hired to install the insulation, following a full assessment of your home to make sure it’s suitable.
 The process involves drilling small holes in the external wall and then piping the insulation through.
 The holes are filled to match the wall afterwards.
 Depending on the size of your house, the work should take between two and four hours to complete and won’t cause any damage to your property at all.